-In this issue, authors engage with the conference theme in several disciplines: Yvonne Groseil takes a look at the growing adjunct activism in “A Future for Adjuncts: From Plight to Flight,” Barbara Williams Ellertson and Janet Seiz examine the overlooked imagery of the book in Renaissance Art, while Toni Vogel Carey examines town-gown relations in the Scottish Enlightenment and Piri Halasz gives a unique insight into 'Swinging London' of the 1960s; all these papers are informed by digital media and resources which were not available to previous generations of scholars.
-As well as these four critical essays, four book reviews highlight recent publications by NCIS members.
+The inaugural issue of The Independent Scholar (Dec.
+2015) featured papers developed from those presented at the NCIS 25th Anniversary Conference held at Yale University in June 2015, with the theme of 'Traditions and Transitions: Independent Scholars and the Digital Landscape.'
+The authors engage with the conference theme in several disciplines and across eras: Barbara Williams Ellertson and Janet Seiz examine the overlooked imagery of the book in Renaissance Art; Toni Vogel Carey examines town-gown relations in the Scottish Enlightenment; Piri Halasz gives a unique insight into 'Swinging London' of the 1960s; and Yvonne Groseil takes a look at the growing adjunct activism in the 21C.
+All these papers are informed by digital media and resources which were not available to previous generations of scholars.
+As well as these four critical essays, TIS1 contains four reviews of scholarly books.